If you are an MGED customer considering a solar system for your home, we have important information that you need to know.

 2. Approval confirmation – you will receive notice from MGED directly that your system layout and materials have been approved for installation.
 We will share this information with your contractor if you wish.

 3. Electrical Permit - You (or your contractor/installer) must obtain an electrical permit from your town wiring inspector.
-Then installation can begin.

 4. Electrical Inspection/town wiring inspector – After the system installation is complete, you or your contractor should call the town wiring inspector for a final inspection.

 5. System Inspection/MGED Engineer - Our technician will schedule our inspection prior to turn-on.
 Our Engineer will review the system and approve for operation.
+MGED finalizes the Certificate of Completion - We will then send you a Permission to Operate letter for your records.

 Contact Sandy Richter at (508) 946-3702 during business hours.